 Accidents in the Rain: Slip and Fall Injuries

 Floridians don’t stop living because it’s raining.
-We keep going to school, meeting our friends at a bar or restaurant.
+We keep going to school and meeting our friends at a bar or restaurant.
 We expect the businesses here to be prepared for rain, too.
-We assume that they will have taken measures to protect their customers and clients. (i.e. non-skid surfaces on concrete walkways and floor mats at entrances to banks, offices, fast food stops, condominiums, hotel bars, shops, coffee houses, etc.) If you are in business here in South Florida, it’s a must to have a non-slip, rain protection floor mat outside your business entrance.
+We assume that they will have taken measures to protect their customers and clients. (i.e. non-skid surfaces on concrete walkways and floor mats at entrances to banks, offices, fast food stops, condominiums, hotel bars, shops, coffee houses, etc.) If you are in business here in South Florida, it’s a must to have a non-slip, rain-protection floor mat outside your business entrance.

 It’s not an option.
 It is something that patrons are going to assume is there, because what business owner in Florida isn’t going to be ready for rain and the danger of falling that comes with it?